dqops/dqo/docs/data-sources/bigquery.md

 ## Next steps

 - We have provided a variety of use cases that use openly available datasets from [Google Cloud](https://cloud.google.com/datasets) to help you in using DQOps effectively.
-You can find the [full list of use cases here](../examples/index.md).
+You can find the [complete list of use cases here](../examples/index.md).
 - DQOps allows you to keep track of the issues that arise during data quality monitoring and send alert notifications directly to Slack.
 Learn more about [incidents](../working-with-dqo/managing-data-quality-incidents-with-dqops.md) and [notifications](../integrations/webhooks/index.md).
 - The data in the table often comes from different data sources and vendors or is loaded by different data pipelines.
 Learn how [data grouping in DQOps](../working-with-dqo/set-up-data-grouping-for-data-quality-checks.md) can help you calculate separate data quality KPI scores for different groups of rows.